titoritzy/project1/README.md

 # **project1**

 _This is the first independent project.
 It has essential elements and tags used in HTML and beginner styling methods for CSS.
-Based on time, it tests time keeping when working on projects_
+Based on time, it tests timekeeping when working on projects_

 ## **Author Name**